 When the therapist used the term sensory processing disorder, I had no idea what she was talking about.
 I was already feeling out of sorts due to my son’s developmental delays, and this unfamiliar term unleashed my inner Mama Bear.
 I spent the next months (and years) trying anything and everything to meet his sensory needs.
 That includes a few things people might call over-the-top.

-Of all the things I tried, here are the five most over-the-top things I did to help my son with sensory processing.
+Of all the possibilities I tried, here are the five most over-the-top things I did to help my son with sensory processing.

 1. Buying every... single… toy used during his weekly therapy.